-I really didn’t want to like this place.
+I really didn’t want to like Dubai Miracle Garden.
 The photos of it looked terrible.
 A friend had told me it would take 30 minutes max.
-But admittedly, I really like gardens.
+But, admittedly, I really like gardens.
 There aren’t really any beautiful gardens here in Dubai.
 With Anna visiting, we decided we would embrace the tacky factor and head to the Miracle Garden.
 And hey, it was kinda fun!

 Dubai Miracle Garden is situated in the ill-fated Dubailand development.
 Dubailand was announced in 2003.
 It was going to cover an area of 3 billion square feet, and cost over AED 3 billion to build.
 The park was supposed to contain 45 mega projects and over 200 sub projects, and on completion, was to be twice the size of Walt Disney World Resort in Florida.
 It didn’t work out as planned.
 Remnants of the original Dubailand are still dotted around the place – Global Village and the Miracle Garden are just two of them.

 I have always been interested in theme parks and developments, and I remember reading about Dubailand years ago.
 Reading about it all those years ago, I never have thought I would end up living in Dubai.
 I remember it particularly as there was a planned development called the Falconcity of Wonders.
 For some reason, this appealed to me greatly.
 It seemed like the greatest Dubai development.
 You could buy a villa on the wing of a Falcon!
 SO CLASSY.
 Ironically, we drove past Falconcity of Wonders on the way to IMG earlier this year.
 It didn’t look so wonderful.
 Considering their remoteness, the villas are expensive.
 Some look pretty nice, to be honest, and at least there is a little variety – something often lacking in Dubai compounds.
 The area was going to get a financial kick start in 2016, but it seems they are still waiting for it.